kurron/docker-intellij/README.md

 # Tips and Tricks

 ## Launching The Image

-`docker-compose up` will launch the image allowing you to begin working on projects.
-The Docker Compose file is configured to mount your home directory into the container.
+`./test.sh` will launch the image allowing you to begin working on projects.

+## Desktop Launcher

 # Troubleshooting